Mary Roach

 Mary Roach (born March 20, 1959) is an American author specializing in popular science and humor.
-She has published seven New York Times bestsellers: Stiff: The Curious Lives of Human Cadavers (2003), Spook: Science Tackles the Afterlife (2005), Bonk: The Curious Coupling of Science and Sex (2008), Packing for Mars: The Curious Science of Life in the Void (2010), Gulp: Adventures on the Alimentary Canal (2013), Grunt: The Curious Science of Humans at War (2016), and Fuzz: When Nature Breaks the Law (2021).
+She has published eight New York Times bestsellers: Stiff: The Curious Lives of Human Cadavers (2003), Spook: Science Tackles the Afterlife (2005), Bonk: The Curious Coupling of Science and Sex (2008), Packing for Mars: The Curious Science of Life in the Void (2010), Gulp: Adventures on the Alimentary Canal (2013), Grunt: The Curious Science of Humans at War (2016), Fuzz: When Nature Breaks the Law (2021), and Replaceable You: Adventures in Human Anatomy (2025).

 Early life, family and education

 Mary Roach was born in Hanover, New Hampshire.
 She was raised in Etna, a village within the town of Hanover.
 Both her parents worked at Dartmouth College.

 Roach attended Hanover High School and was a straight-A student.
 She graduated from Wesleyan University in 1981 with a bachelor's degree in psychology.